thorty/timetracking/Vibecoding-Workflow.md

 3. start building every step.

+    WorkFlow:
+    - Create feature branch or commit last changes
+    - Check description / Plan
+    - Write ore Rewrite Implementation plan
+    - start implementation
+    - test implementaion / check code

+    Prompt Examples:
-    Prompt: after each step, test everything, tell me how to test and what is done and how it works
+    - after each step, test everything, tell me how to test and what is done and how it works

-    looks good. go on with next setp. after each step, test everything, tell me what is done, how to test and how it works
+    - looks good. go on with next setp. after each step, test everything, tell me what is done, how to test and how it works

-    beschreibe erstmal phase 4 im IMPLEMENTATION_PLAN, so das die feature und der umsetzungsplan klar ist.
+    - beschreibe erstmal phase 4 im IMPLEMENTATION_PLAN, so das die feature und der umsetzungsplan klar ist.

     - work with featurebranches at git

-## Phase 6: Settings & Polish (Optional)

-**Nächster Schritt:** Pomodoro-Einstellungen editierbar machen + UI Polish
-- Settings Page für Focus/Break Duration
-- Dark Mode Toggle (optional)
-- Export TimeEntries als CSV
-- Projekt-Archivierung